Flexible Manufacturing Systems (FMS): Definition, Types, Objectives, Components Database

 Definition

-A flexible manufacturing system (FMS) is and arrangement of machines interconnected by the transport system.
-The transporter carries work to the machines on pallets or other interface units so that work-machine registration is the accurate rapid and automatic.
+A flexible manufacturing system (FMS) is arrangement of machines interconnected by the transport system.
+The transporter carries work to the machines on pallets or other interface units so that work-machine registration is accurate rapid and automatic.
 A central computer controls both machines and the transport system.

 Basic Components of FMS